 - a.
-GPA < 2.0 at the end of the first professional year; - b.
+Cumulative GPA < 2.0 at the end of the first professional year; - b.
 Receipt of three or more grades < "C" or "P" while completing the curriculum; - c.
 Receipt of two or more grades < "C" or "P" in a single semester; - d.
 Failure to remediate a grade of < "C" or "P" on the first attempt; - e.
-Failure to raise cumulative GPA to \geq 2.5 at the conclusion of a probationary period; or - f.
-Failure to complete all requirements for graduation within five years of initial enrollment into the School of Pharmacy, unless approved by the Dean. - 3.2.4 Guidelines for Readmission after Dismissal
+Failure to maintain enrollment in all required professional courses as part of the established curriculum; - f.
+Failure to raise cumulative GPA to ≥ 2.5 at the conclusion of a probationary period; - g.
+Failure to meet the terms of an academic probation or suspension; or - h.
+Failure to complete all requirements for graduation within five years of initial enrollment into the School of Pharmacy, unless approved by the Dean.

+3.3 Guidelines for Readmission after Dismissal